yanan-huu/Image-Search-Engine-for-Historical-Research/README.md

 <details><summary><b>To retrain the model</b></summary>
 <p>
 If you want to retrain the model yourself, the example training script is located in src/main_train.py.
-To train the model, you should firstly make sure you have downloaded the training datasets Sfm120k or GoogleLandmarksv2 in data/train/, then you can start training by running
+To train the model, you should firstly make sure that you have downloaded the training datasets Sfm120k or GoogleLandmarksv2 in data/train/, then you can start training by running

 ```bash
    python3 -m src.main_train [-h] [--training-dataset DATASET] [--no-val]